Pique Interest: How To Entice Prospects

 One of the struggles I hear from clients over and over again is being unsure of how to pique the interest of prospects.
 Yet, when we dig into their business, and precisely the things they know or do for clients, they have interesting and enticing tidbits of information that benefit people.

-Many people act as if they should hold these tidbits close to their chest like they’re playing poker and only break them out for the high paying clients.
+Many people act as if they should hold these tidbits close to their chest like they’re playing poker.
+To only break them out for the high paying clients.

 The downside of doing this is, the ideal prospects that would benefit the most from your work, never get the chance to experience what’s possible.
 They’re not enticed to want to work with you because they haven’t yet seen the value of what you bring to the table.

 I’m not implying that you give everything away for free.
-What I’m proposing is you consider offering clients a bite-size taste of your offer so they get a sense of what they can expect and want more.
+What I’m proposing is you consider offering clients a bite-size taste of your offer.
+This way they get a sense of what they can expect and want more.

 This way of thinking unintentionally sets you up as coming from a place of lacking, holding back and may cause people to feel distrustful.